2017 WNBA season

 The 2017 WNBA season was the 21st season of the Women's National Basketball Association (WNBA).
 Its regular season began on May 13 with three games, highlighted by the defending WNBA champion Los Angeles Sparks hosting the Seattle Storm.
 It concluded on September 3.
 The playoffs began on September 6, and concluded on October 4, with the Minnesota Lynx defeating the Sparks in five games to win their fourth WNBA title.

 It was the final season for the San Antonio Stars in the city that they had called home since 2003.
 After the season, parent company Spurs Sports & Entertainment sold the team to MGM Resorts International, which moved the team to Las Vegas.
 The former Stars now play as the Las Vegas Aces.

-2017 WNBA Draft
+Draft

 The San Antonio Stars selected Kelsey Plum first in the 2017 WNBA Draft.
 The draft was televised nationally on the ESPN networks (Round 1 on ESPN2, Rounds 2 and 3 on ESPNU).